 Suppose you are selling a pen.
-State that it is important to tell the customers about its features and for what purpose they will need it – school, work, etc.
+State that it is important to tell your customers about its features.
+Moreover, talk about what purpose they will need it for – school, work, etc.

 9. What factors make a call successful?

-You must ensure that the first impression of the entire call is good and that you are polite during the whole call.
+Ensure that the first impression of the entire call is good and that you’re polite during the whole call.
 Remember to maintain a professional attitude.

 It is always important to be dedicated to every call.
 When you are not, the customer can tell.

 Finally, it is not always important to make the sale over the call itself.
-You can even just use the call to form a connection with the customer and close the deal in person.
+You can even just use the call to form a connection with your customer and close the deal.

 10. In your opinion, tell us how you think telesales could be more effective?

-Interviewers tend to ask this question to gain an understanding of your perception of the industry and what areas they could improve.
+Interviewers tend to ask this question to gain an understanding of your perception of the industry.
+Moreover, they want to know what areas they could improve.